 Raahgiri Day, the weekly event that closes city streets to cars to celebrate walking, biking, music-making, and socializing, has expanded beyond Gurgaon, India.
 The New Delhi Municipal Council (NDMC) together with the New Delhi Police Department has decided to stage the first Raahgiri Day in New Delhi this weekend.
 Beginning July 13, 2014, the inner circle of New Delhi’s Connaught Place and its various radial roads will be converted into pedestrian and cycling zones each Sunday.

 This is a pivotal moment for sustainable, active transport in India’s cities.
 Moving from the city of Gurgaon, population 800,000 people, to New Delhi, population 22 million, is a huge leap, one that reminds us that reorienting cities around people – not cars – is achievable.
-This starts New Delhi on an important path towards combatting air pollution and improving public health, and all of India one step closer towards being an exemplar of sustainable urban development for other emerging economies.
+This starts New Delhi on an important path towards combating air pollution and improving public health, and moves all of India one step closer towards being an exemplar of sustainable urban development for other emerging economies.

 Raahgiri Gurgaon a test-bed for a brighter urban future for India